barteh/as-service/README.md

 # AsService

 ---
-## A parametric, observable and injectable service based on rxjs as a javascript library using axios for connect to http server (XHR) and localforge for cache in indexedDB
+## A recursive parametric, observable and injectable service based on rxjs as a javascript library using axios for connect to http server (XHR) and localforge for cache in indexedDB

 ### Install